Hayden-Allen/hats/README.md

 There are 3 types of matrices in HATS: `tmat`, `pmat`, and `mat`.
 They all represent the same underlying structure (a 4x4 matrix of float32's) but have some nice features for different use cases.

 ### `tmat`
 Transformation MATrices represent the standard translate/rotate/scale matrix used by most game objects.
-It's upper-left 3x3 submatrix and the upper 3 entries of its rightmost column give the orthogonal basis vectors of its space and position of its origin, respectively, relative to the space it transforms **to**.
+It's upper-left 3x3 submatrix and the upper 3 entries of its rightmost column give the orthogonal basis vectors of its space and position of its origin, respectively, relative to the space it transforms `TO`.
 A `tmat` looks like this:
   > | `i ` | `j ` | `k ` | `t ` |
   > |--|--|--|--|
   > | `x0` | `y0` | `z0` | `t0` |